 So the next day I called my realtor Sherril because I had decided to sell the house instead of renting it out.
-I figured that right now I'd rather make a “quick profit” and build my coffers for the next one, eventually building up enough to buy one house to rent, and another to fix up, then repeating the process until I have a stable of rental houses generating money every month.
+I figured that right now I'd rather make a “quick profit” and build my coffers for the next one, eventually building up enough to buy one house to rent, and another to fix up, then repeating the process until I have a stable of investment properties generating income every month.
 I guess you could probably call this a “hybrid” approach to building wealth in real estate.

 When I called Sherril she was very generous in that she told me to first put the house on the market FSBO (For Sale By Owner) for a couple of weeks to see if I got any offers and thus avoid broker fees and commissions if I did.

 So I set a sign out in the front yard and ended up getting a couple of calls, but none of them were from people that were really serious about buying.
 Unfortunately, I didn't know about Zillow FSBO listings then.
 I probably would have received more interest in the property if I had listed it there as well.
 So after two weeks I met Sherril at the house and signed the papers to put it on the market at an asking price of $80,000.

 We both agreed that the asking price was just a little high but we agreed to try that price for a while and reduce it later if needed.
 The average time on the market in this area is about 4 months so I knew there would be a substantial amount of waiting involved to get any interest.

 Want to Invest in Real Estate Without Debt or Becoming a Landlord?
 Check out RealtyShares.Learn More About RealtyShares

 No Home Buyers Yet- Should I Drop the Price?

 Now the story has finally caught up to the present time.
 The house has now been on the market for about 2 1/2 months.
 It's been shown a few times and gotten some very good feedback, but no buyers yet.